hashicorp/terraform-provider-aws/website/docs/r/cloudwatch_event_target.html.markdown

 * `sagemaker_pipeline_target` - (Optional) Parameters used when you are using the rule to invoke an Amazon SageMaker Pipeline.
 Documented below.
 A maximum of 1 are allowed.
 * `sqs_target` - (Optional) Parameters used when you are using the rule to invoke an Amazon SQS Queue.
 Documented below.
 A maximum of 1 are allowed.
 * `target_id` - (Optional) The unique target assignment ID.
 If missing, will generate a random, unique id.
-* `appsync_target` - (Optional) Parameters used when you are using the rule to invoke an AppSync GraphQL API mutation.
-Documented below.
-A maximum of 1 are allowed.

 ### batch_target